KainyZafari-EhB/climberspeak1.0/README.md

     ```

 5.  **Database Setup (SQLite)**
     By default, this project is configured for **SQLite**.
-You need to create the database file manually if it doesn't represent:
+You need to create the database file manually if it doesn't exist:

     *Windows (PowerShell):*
     ```powershell